Housing Disrepair Solicitors-East London

 Disputes involving property repairs can be a nightmare for landlords and tenants.
-Our expert solicitors can advise social housing tenants and tenants in the private rental sector on taking action against a landlord for disrepair under Section 604 of the Housing Act 1985 (amended by the Local Government and Housing Act 1989).
+Our expert housing disrepair solicitors in East London can advise social housing tenants and tenants in the private rental sector on taking action against a landlord for disrepair under Section 604 of the Housing Act 1985 (amended by the Local Government and Housing Act 1989).

 Under the Housing Act, landlords have a legal duty to ensure that properties they rent out are fit for human habitation and Under Section 11 of the Landlord and Tenant Act 1985, landlords have a legal duty to keep properties they rent out in a reasonable state of repair and also in a safe condition.

 Landlords have the responsibility to,

 - Keep in repair the structure and exterior of the dwelling, including drains, gutters and external pipes,

 - Keep in repair and proper working order the installations in the dwelling for the supply of water, gas, electricity and for sanitation (including basins, sinks, baths and sanitary conveniences but not other fixtures, fittings and appliances, and